AI Email Writing Guide: Write Better Emails in Half the Time

 The Five Principles That Actually Matter

 Context is feeding the model what it actually needs.
 Include the recipient’s relationship to you, previous correspondence, the goal of the email, and any deadlines or stakes.
+More context = less generic output.
+Gmail’s updated “Help Me Write” now connects to Google Drive and Gmail based on your prompt, automatically inserting relevant information — but you still need to tell it why you’re writing.

-Here’s another one that trips people up: keep exploration and execution separate.
-AI is great at brainstorming subject lines, drafting variations, reorganizing thoughts, explaining tone, and generating alternatives.
+One more thing: keep exploration and execution separate.
+AI is great for brainstorming subject lines, drafting variations, reorganizing thoughts, and generating alternatives.
 But when you’re actually sending an email — making commitments, sharing sensitive info, making requests — that’s human territory.
+Use small loops, not big ones.
+Don’t ask for a finished email in one shot.
+Ask for a subject line first.
+Then a structure.
+Then a draft.
+Refine at each step.

 A Workflow That Actually Holds Up